-For many years, Riding Mountain National Park has been catering for the recreational needs of tourists and residents alike.
-The park witnesses an influx of visitors all year round who troop in to partake in the numerous activities and adventures it provides.
+For many years, Riding Mountain National Park has been catering to the recreational needs of tourists and residents.
+The park witnesses an influx of visitors all year round who troop in to partake in various activities and adventures.
 With a diverse natural ecosystem comprising of grasslands, forests and numerous lakes and streams, Riding Mountain National Park is filled with a wide spectrum of trees and animals.
 From paddling on lakes to exploring the 400km of trails on foot, bike or horseback, visitors have a lot in store for them to enjoy at the park.
 Find out what Riding Mountain National Park has to offer its visitors in this article.

 Here’s a list of things you could do in Riding Mountain National Park:

 See our cabins near Riding Mountain National Park

 1. Hit the Snow in Winter

 If you love outdoor adventure during the winter season, Riding Mountain National Park has a range of recreational activities and adventures for you to enjoy.
 When it snows, the park transforms to provide visitors with opportunities to enjoy groomed cross-country ski trails of varying abilities, go fat biking on any of the winter trails, or engage in snowshoeing to explore the special nooks of Riding Mountain National Park.
 If you enjoy ice fishing, Riding Mountain National Park permits snowmobiling only on Clear Lake.
 Walleye, northern pike, yellow perch, smallmouth bass, and lake whitefish are some species you could find whilst ice-fishing on Clear Lake.
 But, you should ensure to follow the park guidance and rules on fishing.
 Generally, as you hit the snow for various recreational purposes during winter, ensure to guard against fatigue, hypothermia and frostbite – your safety is your responsibility.

 2. Go on a Weekend Getaway or Vacation With Your Partner